Email Client Market Share 2026: Key Data And Trends

 Desktop 16.2%

-According to the data, it’s not like one type of device rules email usage.
+According to the data, it's not like one type of device rules email usage.
 People check their email on a mix of platforms, and they often switch devices during one single session.
+A user might start reading an email on their phone during their commute, then switch to their desktop at work to respond, and finally check it again on their tablet in the evening.
+This multi-device behavior means your emails need to work seamlessly across all platforms.

 Mobile Behavior: iPhone Leads by a Wide Margin